joinpursuit/Pursuit-Core-iOS/units/unit01/lesson-07-arrays/README.md

-### 6. Accessing values inside an array.
+### 3. Accessing values inside an array.

 Know that we now how to make an array, how can we use it?
 One of the common things we want to do is access a particular *element* of an array.
-We saw from the CS introduction above that we can access things quickly, so we should definitely be comfortable with it.

-Remember from Strings that we can use the subscript notation [] to access a particular Character in an Array.
+We can use subscript notation for Arrays to access a particular element.

-We can use the same subscript notation for Arrays.

 ```swift